johngalt/i915-sriov-nixos/README.md

 Right now, this flake is **guest only**, but I may make a host module in the future.

 # Installation
+**READ**: If you do not want this to take 30+ minutes to compile, you should add the binary cache.
+Note that this should be done **before** you add the i915-sriov nixosModule.

-For flakes, add this flake as an input, as such:
+For flakes, add this flake as an input, as such.
 ```nix
 {
   ... # Description and other flake attributes